aeropic/COMET---stars-trails-remover-SIRIL-script-/readme.md

 ### 2. Defining the Trail (The Vector)
+* **DISPLAY STRETCH**: if you do not see the trails enough, play with the display stretch slider.
+It is just used for the display!
 * **Ctrl + Left Click**: Set the start of a star trail (Blue point).
 * **Shift + Left Click**: Set the end of the same star trail (Green line).
 * This defines the **length and angle** applied to all detected stars.